banner

 in life nothing dies easy.

-struck rocks. the hull split.
+the hull split.

-what could we salvage?
+what could we do

-watch our ship reach bottom.
+but watch our ship reach bottom.

 today, dockside,